steven-buytaert/snippets/README.md

   tools.
 Can cluster fields that are governed by the same member for size, together.
 Can optimize a type to avoid padding as much as possible, by reordering members.
 No sample code.

+* fb2: the very early start of a flatbuffer schema parser.
+It parses a flatbuffer schema into an internal format that can be used for further processing (tool creation, code generation, ...).
+Uses the above mentioned snset for processing and generating the internal schema.
+Requires flex (>= 2.6.4) and bison (>= 3.6.0) for scanner and parser generation.
+  No sample code or documentation yet.